Granada, Tooting: History

 The building would lie unused for almost three years until it was reopened on 14 October 1976 as the Granada Bingo Club, Tooting.
 Granada would continue to manage the club until May 1991 when it was taken over by Gala Bingo (now Gala Coral Group Ltd) and renamed the Gala Bingo Club Tooting.

 On 5 October 2000, the building was relisted as a Grade I listed building, making it one of three such former cinemas in the UK.
 It remains the only Grade I cinema of its style.
 Although the organ had been repaired in 1984 it had remained in relative disuse until 22 April 2007 when a concert was held featuring it.
-This was the first such concert since the 1970s.
+This was the first such concert since the 1970s and was given by Doreen Chadwick, along with Len Rawle and Kevin Morgan to an audience of over one thousand.
 More storm flooding on 20 July 2007 damaged the organ chamber and console once again.
 Following a year long campaign by local resident Dan Watkins in December 2015, the bingo hall was listed as an asset of community value.